huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  We believe a solid framework of documented responsibilities is a key success factor to enable your scientists with the freedom to explore.
-This page holds an overview of the administrative agreements in HUNT Cloud.
+                  A solid framework of documented responsibilities is a key success factor to enable your team with the freedom to explore data.
+Read more on the administrative agreements in HUNT Cloud.
                 </v-col>
               </v-row>
               <v-row dense>